 Since the respondents are themselves living abroad, the level of redistribution in Denmark does not affect their own economic situation directly.
-However, we expect persons whose close ones benefit from income redistribution to be more positive towards it.
+However, the respondents could care more deeply about the economic situation of their relatives than about non-relatives.
+We expect persons whose close ones benefit from income redistribution to be more positive towards it.
+One possible explanation for this is evolutionary biological.
+Hamilton (1964a, b) argues that individuals compare benefits of their actions to their kin with the private cost, weighting the benefit by genetic closeness.
 To test this, we study whether those who have a sibling who clearly benefits from redistribution prefer more redistribution in Denmark.
-We searched respondents' siblings from the Danish population register, and ran regressions using an indicator variable for having a sibling who resided in Denmark and was unemployed or on early retirement in 2007.
+We searched respondents' siblings from the Danish population register, and ran regressions using an indicator variable benefit for having a sibling who resided in Denmark and was unemployed or on early retirement in 2007.
 Unemployment and retirement status are measured at the end of November each year, so the last calendar year before the survey took place was used.
-As reported in the first four columns in Table 8, the coefficient for the indicator variable Sibling benefits from redistribution is statistically insignificant for men, but large, positive, and significant for women.
-Among women, having a sibling who benefits from redistribution is associated with higher support for redistribution in Denmark in both the regression with and without migration-related variables.
-In both regressions, the coefficient is of roughly the same size as the negative coefficient for Not working, and a little over twice as big as the coefficient for having a spouse or a registered partner.
+As reported in first four columns in table 8, the coefficient for the indicator variable sibling benefits from redistribution is statistically insignificant for men, but large, positive and significant for women.
+Among women, having a sibling who benefits from redistribution is associated with higher support for redistribution in Denmark in both the regression without migrationrelated variables and with those.
+In both regressions, the coefficient is of roughly the same size as the negative coefficient for not working, and a little over twice as big as the coefficient of having a spouse or a registered partner.
 The findings suggest that women's support for redistribution is to a greater extent driven by the interest of their kin than men's support.
-Columns 5 and 6 in Table 8 report regressions explaining preferences for redistribution in the country of residence.
-For both men and women, the coefficient for the indicator variable Sibling benefits from redistribution is statistically insignificant.
+Columns 5 and 6 in table 8 report regressions explaining preferences for redistribution in the country of residence.
+For both men and women, the coefficient for the indicator variable sibling benefits from redistribution is statistically insignificant.